Good judgment comes from experience. Experience comes from bad judgment."

-Putting all self development instruction aside, when everything goes wrong the very last thing I feel like doing is to be positive!
+Putting all self development instruction aside, when everything goes wrong the very last thing I feel like doing is being positive!

 “Look on the bright side,” others will say.
-Because it’s illegal to kill them, I have had to consider this fluffy inspiration and advice - to try it and assume it will be a success.
+Because it’s illegal to kill them, I have had to consider this fluffy inspiration and advice - to try it and assume it'll be a success.

-I am a motivational speaker, I have to believe in this Pollyanna stuff.
+I am a female motivational speaker, so I have to believe in this Pollyanna stuff.
 One of my favorite motivational speeches is a spoof on all this Rah-Rah inspiration.
 We know from experience that we can't just push the conflict under the carpet and pretend it's not there.

 Yet, when I look back at any tough times I have had, I see that's where I have learned the most.
 It had to get bad to make me uncomfortable enough to have to want the change, and in the end the change was for the better.

 "A satisfied need ceases to motivate," said Maslow.

-When things go wrong it causes breakdown that is difficult, but that creates equilibrium in that situation.
+When things go wrong it causes breakdown that's difficult, but that creates equilibrium in that situation.